You are here

 Upon receipt of a complete application package, AASECT will forward the application to the Sexuality Counselor Certification Committee for review.
 If the reviewers have questions or need additional information, the applicant will be contacted.
 When all criteria are met and approved by Committee, the applicant will receive notification of the approval.

-A. All certified members are required to comply with the ethical standards established by AASECT as expressed in the AASECT Code of Ethics.
+A. All certified members are required to comply with the ethical standards established by AASECT as expressed in the AASECT Code of Conduct.

 B. Upon approval from the Sexuality Counselor Certification Committee, the successful applicant will receive a certificate in recognition of having met AASECT requirements for certification in the area of Sexuality Counseling.
 This certificate will be subject to renewal every three (3) years, with renewals following in three (3) year increments.